zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnFirstRemoteAudioFrameHandler (uint userId, int elapsed);
 ```

-This callback is triggered when the first remote audio frame is received.
+The SDK triggers this callback when the first remote audio frame is received.

 <table>
 <thead>